rekka/meval-rs/README.md

 This is a toy project of mine for learning Rust, and to be hopefully useful when writing command line scripts.
 There is no plan to make this anything more than _math expression -> number_ "converter".
-For more advanced scripting, see:
+For more advanced uses, see:

+- [evalexpr] -- A more complete expression evaluator that supports value types, boolean operators, strings, assignment operators, ...
 - [dyon] -- A rusty dynamically typed scripting language
 - [gluon] -- A static, type inferred programming language for application embedding
 - [rodolf0/tox](https://github.com/rodolf0/tox) -- another shunting yard expression parser